xcollantes/portfolio/README.md

    the `.env.production` file but in any case you'll need the tokens, variables, and IDs.

+## Getting environment variables from Vercel

+You can download a file with all the environment variables from Vercel for local development.
+In the Vercel account, the env vars marked with `Development` will be used when pulling with this method.

+1. Download the Vercel CLI: `npm i -g vercel`
+1. Authenticate and link project: `vercel link`
+1. Download env vars file: `vercel env pull <download_filename>`

 ## Adding a new article

 1. Create a Markdown file under `blogs/`.
 This will be the path used in the URL